New York City sports travel guide

 Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting New York City to watch their favorite teams in a game or two.
 Here’s our guide to the best of New York sports travel.

 It’s hard for us to imagine why anyone with a travel itch would not want to visit New York City, with all that it has to offer, and that is especially true for the sports fan with a travel itch.

-With no fewer than 11 professional sports teams playing in the metro area and countless other sporting events taking place in the city over the course of the year, there’s something in New York for every type of fan on a sports travel vacation.
+With nearly a dozen professional sports teams playing in the metro area and countless other sporting events taking place in the city over the course of the year, there’s something in New York for every type of fan on a sports travel vacation.
 And that’s before even discussing all the historical and cultural sights to see.

 The vastness of New York’s sports scene (as well as the fact that leagues have offseasons, of course) means it’s impossible to see everything over the course of one weekend, or even one week.
 That’s OK, though, because it just gives you a good reason to come back.

 Still, there are ways to accomplish most of your sightseeing and game-watching goals in a limited timeframe with just a little bit of planning.
 Read on for our travel guide on how to best enjoy a visit to New York when not watching its sports teams in action.